 Common Mistakes When Potty Pad Training

-- Lack of control: If you put the potty pad down and think your dog should somehow know that that’s where he’s supposed to go, you’ll be disappointed, says Walker.
-“Of course the dog doesn’t know that.
-And then owners wonder why the dog chooses to go behind the couch.”
-Using a leash means you can guide your dog to the potty pad when it’s time and show him the behavior you want him to do.
+- Lack of training: If you put the potty pad down and think your dog should somehow know that that’s where they’re supposed to go, you’ll be disappointed, says Walker.
+Using a leash means you can guide your dog to the potty pad when it’s time and show them the behavior you want them to do.

-- Inconsistency: “Many owners don’t realize how often dogs—especially puppies—have to use the bathroom,” says Walker.
-She suggests near-constant supervision, especially at key times like right after he gets up in the morning and 20-30 minutes after your dog has eaten.
-At these times, either keep a very close eye on him or confine him to a small space until you can take him to the potty pad.
+- Inconsistency: “Many pet parents don’t realize how often dogs—especially puppies—have to use the bathroom,” says Walker.
+She suggests near-constant supervision, especially at key times like right after they get up in the morning and 20-30 minutes after your dog has eaten.
+At these times, either keep a very close eye on your pup or confine them to a small space until you can take them to the potty pad.